gwarzecha/a-social-net/README.md

   ## Description:

-  A Social Net is an API for a social network app that allows users to share their thoughts, add friends, and react to the thoughts of their friends.
-The application uses Express.js for router instantiation, MongoDB as its NoSQL database, and the Mongoose ODM.
-Day.js was also used to format the timestamp that is created by MongoDB
+  A Social Net is an API for a basic, but nonexistent, social network web app that allows users to execute rudimentary actions such as creating a user, sharing their thoughts, adding friends, and reacting to the thoughts of their friends.
+The application uses `Express.js` for router instantiation, `MongoDB` as its NoSQL database, and the `Mongoose ODM`. `Day.js` was also used to re-format the timestamp that is created by MongoDB.
+This application is not deployed and will need to be used in conjunction with `Insomnia` or something similar to display the API data-models that are generated.

   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)